Lapeyus/genai-issue-actor/README.md

 4. cd into the infrastructure folder and run `terraform apply`.
 5. Once the terraform creation process is done, add your secret versions into the secret manager.
 6. Set your GitHub webhook URL to the function and choose to be notified on new issues.

+Please adjust it to fulfill the following change: change the Original Author to lapeyus
+. if the desired changed does not affect the file, please provide the same existing file as your response